abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-hol2-ex1.md

 ## Task 5: Monitor servers

- You can monitor the host servers that comprise an Azure Stack HCI cluster directly from the Windows Admin Center.
+ You can monitor the host servers that comprise an Azure Local cluster directly from the Windows Admin Center.
 If host servers are not configured with sufficient CPU or memory to provide the resources VMs require, they can be a performance bottleneck.

 1. To monitor servers in Windows Admin Center, select **Servers** from the **Tools** menu on the left.